 Common Uses – Data storage and management solution for mission critical and sensitive or proprietary data.

-Benefits – Private, on-premise, data storage solutions offer the benefits of hosted data management services coupled with enhanced security and flexibility of storage architecture.
+Benefits – Private, on-premise, data storage solutions offer the benefits of hosted data management services coupled with enhanced managed managed network security solutions solutions and flexibility of storage architecture.

 Description – Data storage on a combination of onsite client-owned and offsite cloud provider-owned infrastructure, using cloud-based data management software and service.
 Hybrid solutions enable companies to protect their most sensitive data with private data storage and management solutions while utilizing lower-cost public solutions for less confidential data.